-Intellectual property matters have an indisputable link to competitive advantage.
-Our 2015 Patent Litigation Study provides a comprehensive analysis from a database of US patent infringement actions, which includes data from 1995 through 2014.
-The observations and trends identified in our analysis can help executives, legislators, and litigators assess their patent enforcement or defense strategies.
+PwC’s 2016 Patent Litigation Study provides an analysis of US patent infringement actions.
+These observations/trends can help executives, legislators, and litigators assess their patent enforcement or defense strategies.

 For the second year in a row - and after many years of steady increases - the number of patent infringement cases filed dropped, perhaps reflecting increased anxiety over the fruits of such proceedings in the post-Alice environment.

 2015 also showed a decrease in patents granted by the United States Patent and Trademark Office, the first decline since 2008.

 2015 annual damages award ($10.2M) reached the highest point in 10 years.